| Subscribe via RSS

 Let me clarify that we have switched the variables above.
 O has been replaced with a, the minimum value, P with b, the maximum value, and M with m, the mode.

-As it turns out, the magical formula of PERT is only true when the following assumptions are applied:
+As it turns out, the magical PERT formula is only true when the following assumptions are applied:

 Equation (4) means that the curve is skewed toward the right, and (5) means it’s skewed toward the left.
 Substituting the value of α and β from either (4) or (5), we can solve equations (1), (2) and (3) to get the values of mean, variance and standard deviation of the distribution.

-So, there we have it - the magical formula of PERT and standard deviation.
+So, there we have it - the magical formulas of PERT and standard deviation.
 Two interesting observations from these formulas are:

 1. PERT gives 4 times more weightage to the mode or the Most Likely estimate.